v12technology/fluxtion-quickstart/README.md

 event is received by the ProfitAndLossTrader then additional hedging orders can be issued.

 ### Data stream functional programming
-Node can be defined using a stream like api supplying functions.
+Node can be defined using a stream like api.
 Each node is a live element in the graph and can be used to drive other nodes.

 #### Subscribing and filtering
-An entry point to the graph is an event which can be subscribed to using the event type.
+An entry point to the graph is an event which can be subscribed to using the event type as an argument.
 A filter operation can be applied to the stream as a lambda or method reference.
 Only matching events will propagate through the graph.
 The statement below subscribes to TradeEvents, and propagates events where instrumentName == "BTC"

 ```java
 var btcTradeStream = EventFlow.subscribe(TradeEvent.class)